squaremo/rejson/README.md

     Foo = number / 3 |- match, Foo = 3

-The one place a capture cannot appear is as a property name.
+A capture cannot appear is as a property name, or (currently) as the operand of an interleave.